maflcko/b-c-gui-translations-review/reviews/fr.md

         <translation>La transaction est trop élevée</translation>

 ERR
-The translation "La transaction est trop élevée" translates back as "The transaction is too high/expensive," which refers to value, not size.
-The correct translation should refer to the transaction's size, not its amount.
+"trop élevée" suggests the amount is too high, not the size.
+In this context, it should refer to the transaction's size (in bytes).

 Correct translation:
 La transaction est trop volumineuse